Her Campus Logo Her Campus Logo

 Although these are three ideas, there is much more to branch off of.
 Some examples are focusing on what you might be struggling with in your mental health and finding resources or ways to manage them.
 Another is allowing time for social interaction as this can make sure you are working on communication with your friends, family, and peers, while also not staying in an isolated state.
 As well as the importance of looking into when and what you eat to make sure you are nourishing your body.
 I know it can be hard to get out of a funk, but when you start taking small steps such as these, they can help blossom you back to succeeding the remainder of the semester.

 Hello, I am Leila LaJoie (she/her).
 I go by Leila, but sometimes people call me Laine.
-I am a 21-year-old in my final year of undergrad at SUNY Oswego.
+I am a 22-year-old senior at SUNY Oswego.
 I double major in Journalism and English, so I have always had a love for writing in general.
 In my free time I enjoy writing, reading, dancing, listening to music and going on walks.
 As far as what I focus on while writing, I'm very open, it really depends on what I'm into at the moment as well as what is going on around my environment.
 I am grateful for the opportunity to start this journey on Her Campus, as it will allow for me to have a writing outlet that can kickstart and further me into my career.
 It also will allow me to hear more about others' stories and experiences.
 A stepping stool if you will to my future and connections to be made.